Bear Attacks and Bear Spray

 The majority of all bear mauling's have been with female (sow) grizzly bears and cubs and the majority of those mauling's could have been avoided had the hiker or hikers made noise while hiking and paid more attention to the area they were about to hike into.
 More on this below too.

-defensive attack, the most common type of bear attack,
+A defensive attack, the most common type of

-is generally the result of a surprise encounter and almost always
+bear attack, is generally the result of a surprise encounter

 Predatory attacks are much different and are generally a result of a black bear or even mountain lion, but there have been a few reported cases of grizzly bears being involved in a predatory attack.